paulkarpenko/us-code-ui/uscode/title-14-coast-guard/chapter-021-coast-guard-reserve.md

 Provisions similar to those in this section were contained in [section 757 of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title14-section757&num=0&edition=prelim) prior to the complete revision of this chapter by Pub.
 L. 96–322.

 #### Amendments
 1981—Pub.
-L. 97–136 struck out provision that a member of the Reserve, other than a temporary member, is exempt from registration and liability for military training and service under any other law, and substituted “Exclusiveness of service” for “Exemption from military training and draft; exclusiveness of service” in section catchline.k
+L. 97–136 struck out provision that a member of the Reserve, other than a temporary member, is exempt from registration and liability for military training and service under any other law, and substituted “Exclusiveness of service” for “Exemption from military training and draft; exclusiveness of service” in section catchline.

 <a id="section-712"></a>